 Promote a positive work-life balance

 Pre-COVID, many people could only dream of ditching the commute and working in their pyjamas.
-Now the government is encouraging people where possible to work remotely from home.
-It’s often easier to work longer hours and skip breaks when working from home — especially for those that are new to this way of working.
-This imbalance can have a negative impact on a person’s wellbeing and mental health.
-Encourage team members to take frequent breaks if they work remotely or to work around their home commitments if possible – creating a happier and healthier workforce.
+The government continues to encourage people to work from home where possible.
+It’s often easier to work longer hours and skip breaks when working from home — especially for those who are new to remote working.
+This imbalance can have a negative impact on employee wellbeing and mental health.
+Encourage team members to take frequent breaks if they work remotely or to work around their home commitments if possible — creating a happier and healthier workforce.

 Employers can act as role models for a healthy work-life balance.
 Take the time to understand the current pressures on your employees and adapt your ways of working to avoid adding more — if you send emails or schedule meetings out of hours, your staff may feel obliged to do so.